Where were the various James Bond films shot at?

 The Author: The mastermind behind the Bond series was British novelist Ian Fleming (born 1908 in London-died 1964 in Canterbury), who was educated at Eton College and the Royal Military College at Sandhurst.
 Among other things, he worked for the Reuters news agency from 1929 to 1933 in Moscow, was a personal assistant to the director of British naval intelligence during World War II (1939-1945), and served as foreign manager Sunday Times in London after the war.
 He wrote 12 best-selling novels about Bond.
 Of all things, he had purchased Noel Coward’s house in St. Margaret’s Bay, Dover, Kent, which he used occasionally as his weekend retreat.

-• No (1962) Sean Connery, Jack Lord, Ursula Andress, Joseph Wiseman, Bernard Lee
+• No (1962) First Bond Film Featuring: Sean Connery, Jack Lord, Ursula Andress, Joseph Wiseman, Bernard Lee

 • From Russia With Love (1963) Sean Connery, Lotte Lenya, Robert Shaw, Pedro Armendariz, Daniela Bianchi, Bernard Lee